-It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to product detectable amounts in breast milk.
+Nursing Mothers: It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable amounts in breast milk.
 Systemically administered corticosteroids are secreted into breast milk in quantities NOT likely to have a deleterious effect on the infant.
-Nevertheless, caution should be exercised when topical corticosteroids re administered to a nursing woman.
+Nevertheless, caution should be exercised when topical corticosteroids are administered to a nursing woman.

 Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include linear growth retardation, delayed weight gain, low plasma cortisol levels, and absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.

 Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of children.

 ADVERSE REACTIONS: The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressing.
 These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.